KieronHolmes/SEPM-Deliverables/Risk Assessment/README.md

 # Risk Assessment

 ## Introduction
 During the course of development, a series of risks were identified.
-The below table shows the initial severity, followed by the residual severity following the implementation of mitigation steps.
+The below table shows the initial severity, followed by the residual severity following the implementation of mitigation steps. **Please Note**: This Risk Assessment matrix is an adaptation of a conventional Health and Safety Risk Assessment, used to evaluate the mitigation measures and residual risk of project management aspects.

 ## Risk Assessment Matrix